Pennsylvania Route 100: Lehigh County

 PA 29/PA 100 crosses into Upper Milford Township in Lehigh County, which is in the Lehigh Valley, curving northeast through wooded areas with some farmland and development in the South Mountain range.
-The road turns north near the community of Old Zionsville before it passes through the residential community of Shimerville.
+The road turns north near Old Zionsville before it passes through Shimerville.
 PA 100 splits from PA 29 by turning northwest onto North Kings Highway, with PA 100 Truck heading north along PA 29.
 The route begins a winding path to the northwest as it descends a hill through a mix of farms and trees.
-The road heads northwest into the borough of Macungie and becomes Main Street, a three lane road with a center left-turn lane that passes several homes.
-PA 100 Truck rejoins at the Chestnut Street intersection and PA 100 continues past more residences and businesses in the borough.
+The road heads northwest into Macungie, where it becomes Main Street, a three lane road with a center left-turn lane that passes several homes.
+PA 100 Truck rejoins at the Chestnut Street intersection and PA 100 continues past more residences and businesses in Macungie.

 The route crosses Norfolk Southern's Reading Line at-grade and Swabia Creek, passing more commercial establishments as it enters Lower Macungie Township and becomes an unnamed road.
 The road heads west through a mix of farmland and residential and commercial development, curving to the northwest and losing the center turn lane.
 PA 100 crosses Little Lehigh Creek and Norfolk Southern's C&F Secondary railroad line at-grade before it intersects Spring Creek Road, at which point it becomes a two-lane divided expressway that bypasses Trexlertown to the west.
 The route continues northwest near farmland and residential subdivisions into Upper Macungie Township and intersects Weilers Road, which heads north to Hamilton Boulevard.
 A short distance later, PA 100 meets US 222 at a partial interchange, where northbound US 222 merges with northbound PA 100 and southbound US 222 splits from southbound PA 100.
 All other connections between PA 100 and US 222 are provided by Weilers Road and Hamilton Boulevard.